meeshkan/beginners-guide-to-property-based-testing/ARTICLE.md

         return
 ```

-Running the test passes, so what we believe held up under test!
+When we run our test file, it passes 🎉 So what we believed held up under testing!

 ### Values shouldn't change after encoding and then decoding

-Symmetry of certain operations can sometimes be used, as in the property that decoding an encoded value always results in the original value.
+A commonly tested property is called symmetry.
+Symmetry proves in certain operations that decoding an encoded value always results in the original value.

-Let's apply it to [base32-crockford](https://github.com/jbittel/base32-crockford), a python library for the [Base32](https://www.crockford.com/base32.html) encoding format:
+Let's apply it to [base32-crockford](https://github.com/jbittel/base32-crockford), a Python library for the [Base32](https://www.crockford.com/base32.html) encoding format:

 ```python
 @given(some.integers(min_value=0))